-La Belle et la Bête, is part of The World’s Best Typography exhibition (TDC65), seen most recently at Taiwan Tech (National Taiwan University of Science and Technology) in Taipei and at Sheridan College in Ontario, Canada.
-This award-winning magazine be on display at Dom Słów (House of Words) in Lublin, Poland from November 22 – December 27.
+La Belle et la Bête, is part of The World’s Best Typography exhibition (TDC65), seen most recently at Taiwan Tech (National Taiwan University of Science and Technology) in Taipei; at Sheridan College in Ontario, Canada.; and at Dom Słów (House of Words) in Lublin, Poland from November 22 – December 27.

 About La Belle et la Bête

 - Studio: Rational Beauty